 Richard Cheek, an offensive tackle (who went on to look like this in the pros) puts his Sharpie down and holds his hands a foot apart.
 “It was this deep.
 It was over your shoes.”

 Funnily enough, Cheek—”He’s an animal!”
 Roy laughs—was convinced the brief breather was actually a bad thing, a bad omen.
-And, OK, yeah, one might think that.
+And, OK, seeing what he saw, yeah, one might think that.

 “I remember I came out at halftime the same time Bear did, and it was pouring down rain.
 And I looked over and and he went like this”–he raises his hands–“and it stopped raining.
 I swear to God.
 I swear to God, it stopped raining.
 I went ‘s***!’
 It started back, but it stopped for about 10 minutes, no rain, and I’m going, you gotta be kiddin’ me!”

-Of course, it’s not like the field wouldn’t have been ridiculous even dry.
-High school teams had chopped it up.
+Of course, a dry field still would have been ridiculous.
+High school teams had completely chopped it up.
 The Gray Lady on Graymont was practically the Tide’s home turf, but even Bear was throwing shade at the grounds crew.
 “I expect these were the worst conditions I’ve ever seen a football game played in,” he told reporters after the game.
 “This late in the season, Legion Field is the worst field in America because of all the traffic it has on it.”

 Birmingham’s Park Board made things worse by sprinkling straw everywhere and hosing it down with green paint so everyone could try to pretend it was still grass.
 They threw a tarp on it and crossed their fingers, but by game time it didn’t matter.
 Kickoff was at 1:30.
 It started raining at 1:15.
 Sheets of the stuff.
 And there was the wind — 20 mph gusts, 40 mph gusts, stronger.
 It was cold.
 It was nasty.
 It was almost hard to tell the teams apart.
 First the uniforms turned green.
 Then the rain washed that away and they were all just brown.
-The players prayed for warmth under their capes.
+The players sat in their capes and prayed for anything resembling warmth.

 The fans huddled together and committed their soaked spirits to the Lord.
 Tornadoes tap danced across Dixie.
 Two people died near Mobile.
 The entire state was hunkered down save for 71,000 nuts riding it out under a canopy of useless umbrellas inside a 100-yard swamp in Birmingham.
 It was something.